apolopena/gitpod-laravel-starter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve.
-Please put 'n/a' in any section that is not relevant
+about: Create a bug report.
+You may remove irrelevant sections.
-title: ''
+title: "[BUG]"
-labels: ''
+labels: bug
-assignees: ''
+assignees: apolopena

 ---